datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN-part2.md

 **Pipeline**

 The parsing and input_fn is an ideal place for building your pipeline.
 In this example, the pipeline consists of two operations.
 First, we can assume that any physical effects related to the partial discharge are exhibiting at higher frequencies.
-This is due to the fact that partial discharge lasts only very short time(order of microseconds).
-Therefore, we can easily reduce the feature size by dropping all datapoints representing lower frequencies without loosing any valuable information:
+This is due to the fact that a partial discharge lasts only a very short time(in the order of microseconds).
+Therefore, we can easily reduce the feature size by dropping all datapoints representing lower frequencies without losing any valuable information:
 ```python
         signal_data = tf.reshape(parsed['signal'], [-1, 250, 200])
         #remove low frequency components